 Syam’s Fire Door & Final Exit Door Log Book has been compiled to provide an off-the-shelf solution for building owners and operators as part of the fire safety management of their premises.
-It is intended as a comprehensive management tool for the inspection of all fire doors, final exit doors (fire exit doors and other doors that can be used to leave the building), and any equipment installed to control the doors.
+It is intended as a comprehensive management tool to record the inspection of all fire doors, final exit doors (fire exit doors and other doors that can be used to leave the building), and any equipment installed to control the doors.

 DLB/20D Fire Door & Final Exit Door Log Book for up to 20 single or double door sets.